 The theory goes that if one area of the market is collapsing, then a diversified portfolio will have some area that is performing well and the gains will offset the losses.
 The result is often a flat portfolio.
 It is for a frightened investor who worries more about losing money than making money.

-The whole idea behind investing is to allow you to make profits in a non-earned income way.
-Let’s separate trading which is a business that is earned income, from long term investing.
+The whole idea behind how to invest in stocks is to allow you to make profits in a non-earned income way.
+Let’s separate trading, which is a business that is earned income, from long-term investing.

-It is best to have 2 separate accounts one for trading, the other for investing and keep them entirely separate.
+It is best to have two separate accounts: One for trading, the other for investing.
+Keep them entirely separate.

-There will be times when a short term trade turns into a stock for long term investing.
-That is a rather ideal way to buy long term because the risk is greatly reduced and you can often be in high profit before you ever turn the stock over to the long term portfolio.
-In these instances you can be very comfortable with the wide stop losses that long term requires.
-Trading a stock toward a long term is also a way to become familiar with a young company without much name brand status or recognition.
+There will be times when a short-term trade turns into a stock for long-term investing.
+That is a rather ideal way to buy long-term because the risk is greatly reduced and you can often be in high profit before you ever turn the stock over to the long-term portfolio.
+In these instances, you can be very comfortable with the wide stop losses that long-term investing requires.
+Trading a stock toward a long-term hold is also a way to become familiar with a young company that is without much name brand status or recognition.

-Diversification: Throw away everything you have heard and everything you know about diversification if you want to really make great profits long term.
-The standard diversification was designed to comfort and console the uniformed investor, who is really afraid of the market but is anxious also not to miss out.
+Diversification: Throw away everything you have heard and everything you know about diversification if you really want to make great profits with stock investing for the long term.
+The standard diversification was designed to comfort and console the uninformed investor who is really afraid of the market but is also anxious not to miss out.
 It is not the ideal portfolio or method.
-It is the safe method that works okay until a major stock market crash like we had in 2000, but it fails miserably then and in the meantime gives meager profits.
+It is the safe method that works okay until a major Stock Market Crash like we had in 2000, but it fails miserably then and in the meantime gives meager profits.

 - Define the 3 or 4 main new industries that are going to lead the market in the next few years.

 - Define the big blue chips that are moving slowly toward reinvention under the new industries.
-Most investors are already holding blue chip stocks long term.
+Most investors are already holding blue-chip stocks long-term.
 Study your holdings and determine which to eliminate based upon new technology.
-Old technology will not move as well as the new.
+Old technology will not move as well as the new technology.

 - Define the major sector groups in each new industry.